patelpb96/GizmoElementTracers/README.md

 ---
 # Requirements

-This package relies on my [utilities/](https://bitbucket.org/awetzel/utilities) Python package for low-level utility functions.
+This package relies on the [utilities/](https://bitbucket.org/awetzel/utilities) Python package for low-level utility functions.

-I develop this package using Python 3.7 and recommend that you use the same version.
+We develop this package using Python 3.7 and recommend that you use the same version.

 ---
+# Installing

 This package functions either as a subfolder in your `$PYTHONPATH` or by installing it with `setup.py develop`, which should place an egg.link to the source code in a place that whichever `python` you used to install it knows where to look.

 ## Instructions for installing as a package: